superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 To avoid training-serving skew, it's essential to preprocess the ingested posts and queries in the same way.

 Using a semantic-based retrieval system lets us query our LinkedIn post collection very flexibly.
-For example, we can find similar posts using another post or other questions or sentences.
+For example, we can retrieve similar posts using a variety of query types - e.g., posts, questions, sentences.

-Also, to improve the retrieval system's accuracy, we use the rerank pattern.
+Also, to improve the retrieval system's accuracy, we use a rerank pattern.

 Lastly, to better understand and explain the retrieval process for particular queries, we visualize our results on a 2D plot using UMAP.